influxdata/influxdb/README.md

 the recommended way to get it running.
 However, if you want to contribute to the core of InfluxDB, you'll need to build.
 For those adventurous enough, you can
 [follow along on our docs](http://github.com/influxdb/influxdb/blob/master/CONTRIBUTING.md).

+### Starting InfluxDB
+* `service influxdb start` if you have installed InfluxDB using an official Debian or RPM package.
+* `$GOPATH/bin/influxd` if you have built InfluxDB from source.

 ### Creating your first database